ddeka0/Docker-Componse/README.md

 ## Note regarding docker-compose file
-         uncomment the volume section in dev mode in dev mode : run npm install inside in the host
+         uncomment the volume section in dev mode in dev mode : run npm install inside in the host for example in this project
+         1. uncomment the volumes sectin
+         2. go to team1 and run npm install
+         3. go to team2 and run npm install
+         4. then to docker-compose up
+         why we are doing this ? this will help is development mode: auto reload of source files in the host will be reflected inside the container

 ## Contributing